abcdesktopio/docs/README.md

 # docs

-## To get more informations
+## For More Information

-Please, read the public documentation web site:
+Refer to the public documentation website:
 * [https://abcdesktopio.github.io/](https://abcdesktopio.github.io/)
 * [https://www.abcdesktop.io/](https://www.abcdesktop.io/)

-## abcdesktopio documentation files markup language
+## Documentation Markup Language

-abcdesktop use mkdocs
+The abcdesktop.io documentation is built with [MkDocs](https://www.mkdocs.org/).
+Clone the repository including all submodules with the following command:

 ```
 git clone --recurse-submodules https://github.com/abcdesktopio/docs
 ```

-To run the documentation website
+To build and serve the documentation website, run:

 ```
 make install
 make docs
 ```

-To test your local changes
+To preview your local changes, install the Python dependencies and start the development server:

 ```
 pip3 install -r requirements.txt